mctipper/afl-parity/README.md

 #### 3. First outcome for a team
-By checking if that particular round include the first win or loss for a particular team, start the search with that winner.
-Any hamiltonian cycles found using that game cannot be bettered and can exit early.
+By checking if that particular round include the first win or loss for a particular team, start the search with that winner and dismiss all other combinations.
+Any hamiltonian cycles found using that game simply cannot be bettered and can exit early.